-- Character strengths create a positive synergy of mutual benefit that can foster a virtuous circle of positive impact.
+Mindfulness and character strengths create a positive synergy of mutual benefit that can foster a virtuous circle of positive impact.
 Mindful awareness boosts strengths use which, in turn, enlivens mindfulness.
 This synergy might actually be what underlies successful positive interventions.

-- Character strengths foster individuals’ ability to respond appropriately and successfully in different situations; that is, the integration may promote psychological flexibility, help individuals find balance and practical wisdom in situations, and engender a growth mindset.
+Mindfulness and character strength practices foster your ability to respond appropriately and successfully in different situations; that is, the integration may promote psychological flexibility, helping you find balance and practical wisdom in situations, and engender a growth mindset.

 Mindfulness gives a direct and indirect boost to many strengths at once.
 One strength cannot be expressed without using other strengths.
-For example, how can a person practice cultivating gratitude without employing the strengths of perspective (e.g., reflecting back on their day with a wider lens when counting one’s blessings) or bravery (e.g., using courage to deliver a gratitude letter to someone)?
+For example, how can you practice cultivating gratitude without employing the strengths of perspective (e.g., reflecting back on your day with a wider lens when counting your blessings) or bravery (e.g., using courage to deliver a gratitude letter to someone)?
 Each strength has elements of the others within it, and moreover, each strength requires the use of other strengths to deploy it.
 Thus, mindfulness focused on boosting one strength is automatically assisting other strengths to some degree.